Marburg virus: Infection prevention and control

 The Marburg virus is transmitted through the exchange of bodily fluids and through smear infection or contact infection.
 Virus particles remain infectious in clotted blood for a period of 4–5 days.
 In convalescent patients, the virus can remain in a pathogenic form in certain parts of the body, particularly in immunologically privileged sites such as the anterior chamber of the eye and in seminal fluid, where it can still be recovered several months after the acute infection has subsided.
 Survivors of Marburg virus infection should be advised and provided with condoms.
-As with many similar virusses, viral transmission can be reduced by taking suitable infection prevention and control measures, such as effective identification, cleaning, case isolation, contact tracing and monitoring, using protective clothing, perform safe waste disposal and safe funeral practices for those killed by the disease.
+As with many similar viruses, viral transmission can be reduced by taking suitable infection prevention and control measures, such as effective identification, cleaning, case isolation, contact tracing and monitoring, using protective clothing, perform safe waste disposal and safe funeral practices for those killed by the disease.

 Vaccination

 The first clinical study testing the efficacy of a Marburg virus vaccine was conducted in 2014.
 The study tested a DNA vaccine and concluded that individuals inoculated with the vaccine exhibited some level of antibodies.
 However, these vaccines were not expected to provide definitive immunity.
-Several animal models have shown to be effective in the research of Marburg virus, such as hamsters, mice, and non-human primates (NHPs).
+Several animal models have been shown to be effective in the research of Marburg virus, such as hamsters, mice, and non-human primates (NHPs).
 Mice are useful in the initial phases of vaccine development as they are ample models for mammalian disease, but their immune systems are still different enough from humans to warrant trials with other mammals.
 Of these models, the infection in macaques seems to be the most similar to the effects in humans.
 A variety of other vaccines have been considered.
 Virus replicon particles (VRPs) were shown to be effective in guinea pigs, but lost efficacy once tested on NHPs.
 Additionally, an inactivated virus vaccine proved ineffective.
 DNA vaccines showed some efficacy in NHPs, but all inoculated individuals showed signs of infection.

 Because Marburg virus and Ebola virus belong to the same family, Filoviridae, some scientists have attempted to create a single-injection vaccine for both viruses.
 This would both make the vaccine more practical and lower the cost for developing countries.
-Using a single-injection vaccine has shown to not cause any adverse reactogenicity, which the possible immune response to vaccination, in comparison to two separate vaccinations.
+Using a single-injection vaccine has been shown to not cause any adverse reactogenicity, which is the possible immune response to vaccination, in comparison to two separate vaccinations.